yihui/yihui.org/content/knitr/options.md

     special LaTeX characters).
 See the documentation of the **tikzDevice** package.

-There are two hidden options that are not designed to be set by the users:
-`fig.cur` (the current figure number or index when there are multiple figures), and `fig.num` (the total number of figures in a chunk).
+There are two hidden options that are not designed to be set by users: `fig.cur` (the current figure number or index when there are multiple figures), and `fig.num` (the total number of figures in a chunk).
 The purpose of these two options is to help **knitr** deal with the filenames of multiple figures as well as animations.
 In some cases, we can make use of them to write animations into the output using plot files that are saved manually (see the [graphics